 There are some crucial questions to ask each interviewee, as well as helpful suggestions to conducting the overall interview.
 Real estate agents are familiar with the interview process, and the good ones will be prepared to answer questions and explain what they have to offer during the real estate process.
 When buying or selling a home, a crucial first step you can take is to hire a professional real estate agent to represent you.
 The problem is that there are literally thousands of agents to choose from.
 There are three specific actions you can do in order to find the best, most suitable agent for your needs.

-The expected outcome will be a set of good practices in the field of health and safety that could prepare for the establishment of a manual, in a later project phase.
 There are three officially recognized European standards organizations which have been mandated to develop European standards.
 The national Members of CEN are the National Standards Institutes of the European Union, EFTA and some Eastern and Central European countries.
 This Directive sets out the requirements for the free movement of services across national boundaries.

 It is obvious that the free movement of services requires a number of safeguards to be put in place to ensure mutual trust between Member States in order to avoid a complete harmonisation downwards.
 This was a major area of ABI’s work on the Code during 1996, and is now operational, being run by Price Waterhouse.

 The service monitors adherence to the Code by independent intermediaries, and operates in two ways: Formally introduced in January 1997, the Chief Executive’s Compliance Letter will be issued each year to ABI member companies to ensure their own procedures and systems comply with the requirements of the Code.